Sales Truth Bombs with Tito Bohrt

 Cold calling is the same.
 Have you researched your prospects?
 Have you put in the effort upfront?
 Have you figured out how you can do the call paths?
 Do you know how to communicate with executives?
 If you don’t, then obviously it’s dead!
 Then you can be the 280 pound person.
 But, if you know how to do it, I bet there are a lot of very ripped people who when you ask them, “Is the gym dead?” will say, “You’re stupid.”
 That’s pretty much my reaction these days.
 If people say cold calling is dead, I think, “Nah, you’re dumb.”

 Learning to cold call is like going to the gym.
 So many organizations come to me and ask, “Tito, can you train our team?”
 I’m like sure.
 Then I get hit with, “How much do you charge for a day or two of training?”
 I’m like wait a second.
 “I’m in Miami, you’re in San Francisco, so I have to fly there.
 I have to spend my whole day there.
 I have to analyze your team.
 I have to coach your team.
-Then I have to come back and the opportunity cost of NOT training my team… it’s like $5,000 to $10,000 for the most part.”
+Then I have to come back and the opportunity cost of not training my team… it’s like $5,000 to $10,000 for the most part.”
 Then they ask what the impact of my training will be on their revenue for next year.
-It’s like asking, “What’s the impact of you going to the gym ONCE?”
+It’s like asking, “What’s the impact of you going to the gym once?”
 The impact is zero.
 You want to hire me for 40 coaching sessions for the year?
 Sure.
 I’ll charge you $100,000 and I’ll do it.
 Better yet, find someone who’s as good as me as coaching and hire them in-house.
 The value of my training to my team right now is in the millions of dollars.
 For what else do people train once?
 Do people do any sports here?
 Oh, I’m going to run a marathon.
 Let me go train on Tuesday and I’ll run it in October.
 Are you kidding me?

 I also think it’s mainly the young people that are afraid.
 The problem is the lack of training when it comes to talking on the phone.
 When I was in the 5th grade, I literally called my crush every night and we spoke for an hour.
 We weren’t even dating, but we spoke for an hour.
 I don’t think anyone right now in 5th grade would ever dare to pick up their cell phone and call their crush.

 What people don’t realize is that you lose a lot of communication through text and this is true for the corporate world as well.
 Even young CEOs will be on their phone a lot.
 I’m a young CEO.
 I’m 28.
-I’m on the phone A LOT.
+I’m on the phone a lot.
 When someone sends me an email, I call them and they appreciate that.
 They’re like, “Thanks for calling, this is so much easier.”
 Millenials are not used to calling, but ask them how many times there have been big misunderstandings through texting.
 I’ve lost friends.
 I’ve been ghosted by people I liked because of a misunderstanding.
 It’s dumb.
 If you text and don’t call, your churn is going to go through the roof once you’re an executive.

 Whether you like it or not, voice is a better method of communication than email, and that’ll always be the case.
 People are just afraid because they’re not used to it which makes them uncomfortable.
 They don’t know how to think on their feet, which is the worst part.
 They’re so used to having the two minutes to two hours to think about how they’re going to respond in a fun, smart, and smirky way.
 That’s completely destructive to human relationships.
 Hopefully people start understanding the value of face-to-face communication and phone and voice communication.
-It’s SO much better.
+It’s so much better.

-Tools like Outreach are a double-edged sword—great for productivity, but if used incorrectly, can turn reps into mini-marketing automation robots.
+Neha: Tools like Outreach are a double-edged sword—great for productivity, but if used incorrectly, can turn reps into mini-marketing automation robots.
 Your talk at Unleash is titled, “How great leaders help SDRs crush quota” and likely address this—can we get a sneak peek?

 My talk at Unleash is about managing a team’s workflow and managing their metrics.
 I don’t let my SDRs build any sequences.
 They’re all built by a manager or built by me.
 No one else is allowed to build the sequences.
 I don’t allow them to put however many prospects they want in their sequence, I put as many as I think is fair.
 We have a Head of Data Operations who tells me on a monthly basis how many leads she has given every rep and then I have their sequences.
 Then, if a rep is burning too many leads, I tell them not to do that.
 You have to call them 4 times.
 That’s what the sequence is.
 You have to obey the sequence.
 Same with the emails.
 The email goes out with what I say.
 I had terrible experience letting SDRs do whatever.
 Early stage companies just don’t have the resources to build sales development right.